floooh/oryol/doc/ShaderGenerators.md

 This process is already integrated into the build process as a CMake pre-build-step.

-For shader generation there is only a minimal XML file per shader library which contains the name of the library and where to find the shader snippet files for the library, e.g.:
+For shader generation there is only a very minimal XML file per shader library (since I didn't want to embed GLSL into XML) which contains the name of the library and where to find the shader snippet files for the library, e.g.:

 ```xml
 <Generator type="ShaderLibrary" name="PreLightPassLib">